Frame25/webpack-template/README.md

 # webpack-template
+I made it for myself, but if you want...

 This is a simple webpack project template.
 To fast init.

 If one wants to start new project and don`t want to spend time for writing config,